-El Camino de Santiago, refers to any pilgrim road to Santiago that culminates at Compostela, a church in the city center.
+El Camino de Santiago refers to any pilgrim road to Santiago de Compostela that culminates at the Cathedral of Santiago de Compostela, a church in the city center.
 Traditionally, pilgrims make this by non-motorized means, either hiking, biking or even by horseback.
 There are many roads all over Europe that can be taken; some marked paths start as far as Italy and Austria.
 Some pilgrims still start their trek from the doorstep of their homes as ancient pilgrims did.
 This is made possible by the network of roads which is much more like a river system, where smaller roads meet up to form larger ones.
 Still others decide to make their way to the border between Spain and France and start their journey there.
-The most popular route, starts at St John Pied-de-Port and runs 800 km through the Pyrenees, the vineyards of Rioja, the Castillian meseta and the mountains of Galicia.
-The last 350 km of Camino Frances is featured in this itinerary.
+The most popular route starts at St John Pied-de-Port and runs 497 miles (800 km) through the Pyrenees, the vineyards of Rioja, the Castilian meseta and the mountains of Galicia.
+The last 217 miles (350 km) of the Camino Francés is featured in this itinerary.

 Astorga to Rabanal del Camino (20.6 km)

-Take time in the morning to enjoy the gaudi masterpiece of Palacio Episcopsal, as the sun paints it golden in the morning.
+Take time in the morning to enjoy the Gaudí masterpiece of Palacio Episcopal, as the sun paints it golden in the morning.
 Afterwards, start your slow climb to Rabanal del Camino.
-In the evening, you can hear the Gregorian chants of the Bendectine monks at San Salvador del Monte Irago.
+In the evening, you can hear the Gregorian chants of the Benedictine monks at San Salvador del Monte Irago.

 Rabanal del Camino to Molinaseca (25.6 km)

 Today will be a memorable day.
-You'll be heading over Cruz de Ferro, which sits at 1,505, and Alto Altar (1,515 m), the highest point of the pilgrimage.
+You'll be heading over Cruz de Ferro, which sits at 4,938 feet (1,505 meters), and Alto Altar 4,970 feet (1,515 meters), the highest point of the pilgrimage.
 At Cruz de Ferro, a monument of cairn stones will await your contribution, so make sure to bring a rock to place nearby.
 You'll notice pictures, notes and other keepsakes that commemorate loved ones lost who found solace in the Camino.
 Take pause and connect with your own journey here.

 Molinaseca to Cacabelos (23.5 km)

-Today does have some roadwalking, so why not make use of the plethora of small bars and cafes you'll find along the way.
-Stop often for a coffee or fresh squeezed orange juice.
+Today does have some road walking, so why not make use of the plethora of small bars and cafes you'll find along the way?
+Stop often for a coffee or fresh-squeezed orange juice.
 You're in no hurry.
-Once you reach your hotel in Cacabelos, enjoy the zero km offering of food sourced locally on site.
+Once you reach your hotel in Cacabelos, enjoy the zero km offering of food sourced locally.

 Today, you have two paths to choose from.
-You can either head to Samos, to see one of the oldest and largest Benedictine Monasterys in Spain, or go via the more direct, nature driven route with more elevation gain via San Xil.
-If you decide to take the detour to Samos, add on an additional 6.4 km to your day's hike.
+You can either head to Samos, to see one of the oldest and largest Benedictine monasteries in Spain, or go via the more direct, nature driven route with more elevation gain to San Xil.
+If you decide to take the detour to Samos, add on an additional 4 miles (6.4 km) to your day's hike.